Add DayBack Buttons to Your Salesforce Layouts

 Salesforce Specific (Classic Only)

-You can jump right to a specific item in the calendar, or show all the items related to a given record, by adding DayBack buttons to your own Salesforce layouts.
-This effectively lets you filter the calendar using your own criteria embedded in buttons.
+In Salesforce Classic you can add buttons to your Salesforce layouts that can jump directly to a specific item in the calendar, or display all items related to a given record.
+This allows you to filter the calendar using custom criteria embedded in buttons.

-A couple detailed examples follow.
-If you have trouble making your own, have questions, or really want to extend what you see here, please get in touch.
-We love making these for our customers.
+Here are a couple of detailed examples.
+If you need assistance creating your own, have questions, or want to extend these examples, please get in touch.
+We love helping our customers with these customizations.

 Example 1: A simple button to open an event in DayBack